 If a payment is not made on the date it is due, the entire balance becomes due and interest of 1 percent per month (12 percent per year) will be charged to the student's account.
-Students who are delinquent in payment may be denied access to classes, computer usage, and campus facilities.
+Students who are delinquent in payment may be denied access to Blackboard, class registration, computer usage and campus facilities.
 Diplomas, transcripts and credentials will be withheld until accounts are settled.